ffleming/timing_attack/README.md

 ## Disclaimer

 TimingAttack is quick and dirty.
-It is meant to exploit *known* timing attacks based upon two known values.
-TimingAttack is *not* for discovering the existence of timing-based vulnerabilities.

 Also, don't use TimingAttack against machines that aren't yours.

 ## Todo
 * Tests
-* Better heuristic than naïve mean comparison
+* More intelligent filtering than nth-percentile + spike detection
-* Auto-discovering heuristic that doesn't require example test cases
+  * CW&R's box test
 * Customizable query parameters
+* Threading for requests?
+  * Custom or just use Typhoeus